Connecting with Potential from the Comfort of Home

 Services Occur in the Individual’s Natural Environment

-2. Through home- and community-based programming, individuals are taught critical skills in the same environments where they will need them to live a more independent and active life.
+2. Through home- and community-based programming, individuals are taught critical skills in the same environments.
+They will need them to live a more independent and active life.

 On-Going Tools and Resources for the Whole Family